 DC adds race to nation’s debate on legalizing pot

-WASHINGTON (AP) — A debate over legalizing marijuana in the nation’s capital is focusing on the outsized number of arrests of African Americans on minor drug charges.
+WASHINGTON (AP) — A debate over legalizing marijuana in the U.S. capital is focusing on the comparatively large number of arrests of African-Americans on minor drug charges.

-Pot legalization supporters in Colorado and Washington state also spoke about racial justice, but their voters are mostly white and their campaigns focused more on other issues.
-The race factor hits closer to many more homes in the District, where nearly half the population is black.
+Nonetheless, the District is on track to join Colorado and Washington state in legalizing marijuana.
+Pot legalization supporters in those states also spoke about racial justice, but their voters are mostly white and their campaigns focused more on other issues

 “I think D.C. is going to probably set off a chain of events in which communities of color generally and cities in particular take on the issue of legalization as a racial justice, social justice issue in a much stronger way than they have so far,” said Bill Piper, director of national affairs at the Drug Policy Alliance.